section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 - `seasonality`
 It handles the periodic changes in time series that occur within a given time.
 Seasonality shows a regular pattern within the dataset.

 Seasonality can be daily, weekly, or yearly.
 Our dataset has monthly seasonality.
 In our dataset, the highest energy consumption occurs during September.
 It keeps on repeating during this month for all the years.
-This is because of the seasonality effect.
+It is because of the seasonality effect.

 - `seasonal_period=12`
 It shows the monthly seasonality.